CoFH/cofh.github.io/docs/steam/index.md

 ### Steam Dynamo with Turbine Conversion
-A [steam dynamo](/docs/steam-dynamo/) with a [turbine conversion](/docs/augment-turbine-conversion/) installed must be supplied with steam from an external source.
+A [steam dynamo](/docs/steam-dynamo/) with a [turbine conversion](/docs/augment-turbine-conversion/) installed generates 2 RF of energy per mB of steam.